University of Newcastle

 Year 12 Subject Spotlight Scheme

 The University of Newcastle considers more than just your ATAR for entry into many of our degree programs.
-We match your performance in individual HSC subjects and align them with related university degrees to determine if you are eligible for your preferences.
+Your performance in individual HSC subjects is matched with related university degrees to determine eligibility for your preferences.
 You are rewarded for your hard work and strong results with a guaranteed offer.
-No separate application is necessary, you just need to submit a UAC application and list your dream University of Newcastle degree as first preference.
+No separate application required; just list your preferred University of Newcastle degree as your first preference in your UAC application.

 Limited ATAR

-The University does not accept the NSW Limited ATAR for admission purposes.
+The University of Newcastle does not consider the NSW Limited ATAR for admission.

 Open Foundation

-It is available to Australian citizens or Australian permanent residents who are currently living in Australia, and you must be turning 20 years of age or over in the year of study.
-Open Foundation is offered as either a one-year part-time delivery (two semesters) or as a six-month full-time intensive delivery (one semester) at both our Newcastle (Callaghan) and Central Coast campuses.
-The program is also available online over two semesters.
+Open Foundation is available to Australian citizens and Australian permanent residents who are currently residing in Australia, with a minimum age requirement of 17*.
+Open Foundation is delivered either part-time (2-8 semesters of study) or full-time (1-2 semesters of study) at Newcastle (Callaghan) and Central Coast campuses, it is also offered online across two semesters.

-Open Foundation can be used to determine eligibility for admission to 785000 Bachelor of Medical Science/Doctor of Medicine (Joint Medical Program) via the Excellence Through Equity Pathway to Medicine.
+Open Foundation can be used for admission to 785000 Bachelor of Medical Science/Doctor of Medicine (Joint Medical Program) through the Excellence Through Equity Pathway to Medicine.

 Yapug